twinstar6980/Twinning.Documentation/english/usage.md

 - [Using `Helper`'s advanced features](#Using-Helper's-advanced-features)

-## Using `Shell`
+## Using `Shell CLI`

-`Shell` allows you to use tools as a command line in the system terminal.
+`Shell CLI` allows you to use tools as a command line in the system terminal.

-The user needs to launch `Shell` in the terminal via command line arguments in the following format:
+The user needs to launch `Shell CLI` in the terminal via command line arguments in the following format:

 `<kernel> <script> <argument>...`